 Whether you are a seasoned cook looking to add some oomph to your recipes or a beginner still trying to find the key to impressing your dinner guests, we’ve got 4 easy tricks to help you take your recipes to the next level.

-- Kick your recipes up a notch with the nutty flavor of browned butter.
 You may already be a fan of butter, but did you know that browning it first can make it even more delicious?
 Browned-butter’s toasty aroma and nutty taste will add a whole new flavor profile to your favorite recipes.
-Try swapping browned-butter in recipes that call for melted butter, like your most-loved cookie recipe or your favorite roasted veggies for a caramelly, melt-in-your-mouth flavor.
+Try swapping browned-butter in recipes that call for melted butter, like your most-loved cookie recipe or your favorite roasted veggies for a caramel, melt-in-your-mouth flavor.

 Helpful Hint: Make browned-butter ahead of time and store in the fridge